-Through the City Centre Plan and City Core Precinct Plan, our Council and community have a created a shared vision for a vibrant, busy and well-designed City Centre.
-These plans recognise that a successful city centre is a fundamental aspect of thriving District economy.
-To deliver change the plans focus on the delivery of the following transformational moves:
+Through the City Centre Plan and City Core Precinct Plan, our Council and community have a created a shared vision for a vibrant, busy and well-designed city centre.
+These plans recognise that a successful city centre is a fundamental aspect of a thriving District economy.
+To deliver change, the plans focus on the delivery of the following transformational moves:

-- 1. Develop an experience focused pedestrian friendly city core - 2.
-Create a balanced movement network for pedestrians, cyclists and vehicles along Walton Street, Cameron Street and Dent Street - 3.
+- 1. Develop an experience focused pedestrian-friendly city core - 2.
+Create a balanced movement network for pedestrians, cyclists and vehicles - 3.
 Identify strategic development sites to be catalysts for change - 4.
 Enable inner city living to create a vibrant urban community - 5.
-Ensure quality design is delivered across all our public spaces and private development
+Ensure quality design is delivered across all our public spaces and private development.